phpscott/open-source/MRSSConversion/README.md

 **Example Runs:**

-`php fpi.php -c default -a sysinit` - simple check with RED/GREEN color codes: ERROR/PASS
+`php mcon.php -c default -a sysinit` - simple check with RED/GREEN color codes: ERROR/PASS

-`php fpi.php -c default -a clean` - cleans the default data directories and files.
+`php mcon.php -c default -a clean` - cleans the default data directories and files.

-`php fpi.php -c default -a build` - checks and creates directories that are not created.
+`php mcon.php -c default -a build` - checks and creates directories that are not created.

-`php fpi.php -c default -a fulls3` - requires `new_data_onrun` to be set to `true`
+`php mcon.php -c default -a fulls3` - requires `new_data_onrun` to be set to `true`

-`php fpi.php -c default -a fulls3 -s 20230502111037` - ignores `new_data_onrun`
+`php mcon.php -c default -a fulls3 -s 20230502111037` - ignores `new_data_onrun`

-`php fpi.php -c default -a fulls3 -s 20230502111037 -b zype-filhmub` - Uses a predefined session, ignoring s3 lookup and uses an alternate AWS Bucket.
+`php mcon.php -c default -a fulls3 -s 20230502111037 -b zype-filhmub` - Uses a predefined session, ignoring s3 lookup and uses an alternate AWS Bucket.

-`php fpi.php -c default -a full -s 20230502111037` - Uses the predefined session, cleans and looks for a existing dir file.
+`php mcon.php -c default -a full -s 20230502111037` - Uses the predefined session, cleans and looks for a existing dir file.

 > NOTE: You should consider piping the output to a log file.
 There are many informative echo statements that can be used for auditing.

-`php fpi.php -c default -a fulls3 > mylog.log`
+`php mcon.php -c default -a fulls3 > mylog.log`

 #### Modules Installed ####